aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ### EOS Intended Configurations

-You configuration files should be similar to these.
+Your configuration files should be similar to these.

 === "SPINE1"